root-project/root/documentation/doxygen/mainpage.md

 ### Caveat
 We have moved recently to generate the documentation with Doxygen.
-To achieve this the comments needed to be formatted and written specifically for Doxygen to generated proper documentation.
+To achieve this the comments in the source code needed to be formatted and written specifically for Doxygen to generated proper documentation.
 If you find missing documentation or inaccuracies please report them to our [bug tracker](https://sft.its.cern.ch/jira/secure/CreateIssue.jspa?pid=10010&issuetype=1).
+Detailed instructions on how to submmit a bug can be found [here](http://root.cern.ch/how/report-bug-jira).